mailman-2097/nishad.link/src/content/blog/getting-started-with-jamstack.md

 In my search for setting up a blog, I came across another tech acronym [JAMstack](https://jamstack.org/) and it introduced me to the next generation of websites called Static Site Generators (SSG).

-SSG are essentially javascript sites that are compiled into static pages; ok may be that is too technical but all that means is no database required.
+SSGs are essentially javascript sites that are compiled into static pages; all that means is _no database required_.

 ## Looking at the options